Managed keys

 # }Signing is the first verb of three.
 The full triple is what makes provenance load-bearing.

-Find the manifest after re-encodes, crops, or platform compression. pHash + Hamming threshold lookup over your signed corpus.
+Find the manifest after re-encodes, crops, or platform compression. pHash + Hamming threshold lookup over stored manifests.

 Free tier includes 1,000 signed manifests per month.
 No credit card.